Historiography of the British Empire: Historical framework

 Historians agree that the Empire was not planned by anyone.
 The concept of the British Empire is a construct and was never a legal entity, unlike the Roman or other European empires.
 There was no imperial constitution, no office of emperor, no uniformity of laws.
 So when it began, when it ended, and what stages it went through is a matter of opinion, not official orders or laws.
 The dividing line was Britain's shift in the 1763–93 period from emphasis on western to eastern territories following U.S. independence.
 The London bureaucracy governing the colonies also changed, policies to white settler colonies changed and slavery was phased out.

 The beginning of the formation of a colonial Empire has been much studied.
 Tudor conquest of Ireland began in the 1530s and Cromwellian conquest of Ireland in the 1650s completed the British colonisation of Ireland.
 The first major history was The Expansion of England (1883), by Sir John Seeley.
 It was a bestseller for decades, and was widely admired by the imperialistic faction in British politics, and opposed by the anti-imperialists of the Liberal Party.
 The book points out how and why Britain gained the colonies, the character of the Empire, and the light in which it should be regarded.
-It was well written and persuasive.
 Seeley argued that British rule is in India's best interest.
 He also warned that India had to be protected and vastly increased the responsibilities and dangers to Britain.
 The book contains the much-quoted statement that "we seem, as it were, to have conquered half the world in a fit of absence of mind".
 Expansion of England appeared at an opportune time, and did much to make the British regard the colonies as an expansion of the British state as well as of British nationality, and to confirm to them the value of Britain's empire in the East.
 In his history of the British Empire, written in 1940, A. P. Newton lamented that Seeley "dealt in the main with the great wars of the eighteenth century and this gave the false impression that the British Empire has been founded largely by war and conquest, an idea that was unfortunately planted firmly in the public mind, not only in Great Britain, but also in foreign countries".